 For decades, Illinois outdoor enthusiasts enjoyed learning about the state’s natural resources and recreational activities through the Illinois Department of Natural Resources’ (IDNR) former, award-winning magazine OutdoorIllinois.
-Today, persons interested in the Prairie State’s wildlife resources are able to access similar articles in the form of OutdoorIllinois Wildlife Journal, an online magazine.
+Today, persons interested in the Prairie State’s wildlife resources endangered and threatened species, and high quality remnants of the natural landscape that greeted the first settlers—our natural heritage—are able to access similar articles in the form of OutdoorIllinois Journal, an online magazine.

-Among the authors contributing to the magazine are university professionals responsible for much of the current wildlife-based research taking place in Illinois, current IDNR staff, several retired IDNR wildlife and conservation law enforcement professionals with decades of experiences to share, and resource professionals from other organizations within the state.
+Among the authors contributing to the magazine are university professionals responsible for much of the current wildlife- and natural heritage-based research taking place in Illinois, current IDNR staff, several retired IDNR wildlife, natural heritage and conservation law enforcement professionals with decades of experiences to share, and resource professionals from other organizations within the state.

-OutdoorIllinois Wildlife Journal is a collaborative effort of people and institutions led by the National Great Rivers Research and Education Center in Illinois.
-Other organizations include the Illinois Department of Natural Resources (IDNR), Division of Wildlife Resources and U.S. Fish and Wildlife Service Wildlife and Sport Fish Restoration.
-Funding for OutdoorIllinois Wildlife Journal was made available through Federal Aid in Wildlife Restoration Project W-147-T.
+OutdoorIllinois Journal is a collaborative effort of people and institutions led by the National Great Rivers Research and Education Center in Illinois.
+Other organizations include the Illinois Department of Natural Resources (IDNR), Division of Wildlife Resources and and Division of Natural Heritage, and U.S. Fish and Wildlife Service Wildlife and Sport Fish Restoration.
+Funding for OutdoorIllinois Journal was made available through Federal Aid in Wildlife Restoration Project W-147-T and the Illinois Wildlife Preservation Fund.

 - Dr. Richard (Dick) E. Warner